mukaiizawa/Paren/man/man3/compare.md

 The function `>=` returns whether the each of the specified args are in monotonically nonincreasing order.

 # NOTES
-See `memcmp(3)` for a comparison specification of bytes like data type objects.
+See `memcmp(3)` for a comparison specification of lexicographic order.

 # EXAMPLES